 Find out more about the next meeting on our events page

 If you'd like to receive email alerts and reminders about upcoming Reading Group meetings, sign up for our mailing list

 Here's our schedule for 2021:

 LIT WITH LIBERATE

-2020 has seen the launch of Lit with Liberate, a specialist reading group organised in partnership with Guernsey’s LGBTQ charity Liberate.
+2020 saw the launch of Lit with Liberate, a bi-monthly specialist reading group organised in partnership with Guernsey’s LGBTQ charity Liberate.
 A different LGBTQ-themed title is discussed at each session – recently we've read Tales of the City, the novel that inspired the hit Netflix original series, and Laurie Frankel's acclaimed novel This Is How It Always Is.

 This is a friendly, informal group for anyone over the age of 18.
-It takes place once a month - it's free and you don't need to book.
+It's free and you don't need to book.
 Find out more about the next session on our events page